grantjenks/python-runstats/README.rst

    >>> exp_stats = ExponentialMovingStatistics()

 Statistics objects support four methods for modification.
-Use `push` to add values to the summary, `clear` to reset the summary, sum to combine Statistics summaries and multiply to weight summary Statistics by a scalar.
+Use `push` to add values to the summary, `clear` to reset the the object to its initialization state, sum to combine Statistics summaries and multiply to weight summary Statistics by a scalar.

 .. code-block:: python